On a class of twisted elliptic curve codes: Introduction

+Algebraic geometry (AG) codes as generalizations of RS codes were introduced by Goppa in the 1980s.
+They are widely applied in both coding theory and cryptography.
+The Tasfasman-Vladut-Zink bound induced by the towers of AG codes improves the Gilbert-Varshamov bound in the asymptotic performance of codes; see~\cite{1}.
+The cryptanalysis of the McEliece cryptosystem based on AG codes and their subfield subcodes can be checked at~\cite{21} \textit{etc.}.
 The AG codes constructed on the elliptic curves over finite fields are called elliptic curve codes (ECCs).
-Their code length can be larger than that of GRS codes and they have important applications in the constructions of new families of MDS codes and NMDS codes.
-ECCs are widely applied in the cryptography and coding theory; see \cite{2}, \cite{3}, \cite{8},\cite{10}, \cite{11, 12, 13,14}, \cite{19, 20} \textit{et al}.
+ECCs are widely applied in cryptography and coding theory.
 Identifying the minimum distance of ECCs is equivalent to a subset-sum problem (SSP) and it is $\mathbf{NP}-$hard under $\mathbf{RP}-$reduction (see \cite{2}).
-Deterministic results on the minimum distance of the ECCs were obtained in~\cite{8,13,20}.
-Recently, the covering radius problems and the deep hole problems of ECCs were considered in~\cite{2}.
+Now we recall some results of ECCs.
+Deterministic results on the minimum distance of the ECCs were obtained; see~\cite{8,13,20}.
+Recently, covering radius problems and the deep hole problems of ECCs were considered in~\cite{2}.
 In~\cite{3}, Chen calculated the Schur square of the ECCs and constructed many non-Reed-Solomon-type MDS codes.
-In \cite{11}, Thiranant \textit{et al} compared the performance between RSA and elliptic curve cryptography-based QR code authentication.
-In \cite{12}, Li \textit{et al} used ECCs to construct optimal locally repairable codes.
-In \cite{19}, Genç and Afacan designed and implemented an efficient elliptic curve digital signature algorithm (ECDSA).
+In \cite{11}, Thiranant \textit{et al.} compared the performance between QR code authentication based on RSA and elliptic curve cryptography.
+In \cite{12}, Li \textit{et. al.} used ECCs to construct optimal locally repairable codes.
+Genç and Afacan designed and implemented an efficient elliptic curve digital signature algorithm (ECDSA); see \cite{19}.